1996 Jeep Grand Cherokee Laredo 4×4 with 5.2 V8

 35×12.50×15 Goodyear Wrangler MT/R Kevlar on 15×8 Method Race Wheels Double Standard with 3.5″ backspacing in matte black with a machined simulated bead lock and zinc bolts.
 I run the tires between 20-25 PSI on the street and 8-12 PSI on the trail.
 Lower than normal street pressure is needed when running a narrow wheel with a wide tire in order to make sure a good even contact patch is made with the pavement.
 Running a narrow wheel with a wider tire also seats the bead firmly so you can run lower pressure on the trails which greatly increases traction.

 The spare tire is 35×12.50×16 Goodyear Wrangler MT/R (non-kevlar) with a TJ Rubicon wheel.
 The wheel has a 1.5″ hub centric wheel spacer to match the 3.5″ backspacing of the Methods.

-The belly skid plate is made by IRO and bolts onto the rear of the IRO front long arm subframe, as well as the uniframe rails.
-The belly skid is very heavy duty and has done a great job protecting the transfer case while on the trails.
-It was built so that you can easily service the transfer case, but it’s also easy to remove if you need to drop the case completely.
+The belly skid is made by MetalCraft and bolts to the front and rear MetalCraft sub frames, as well as the uniframe rails.
+It’s very heavy duty, still allows lots of ground clearance, and does a great job protecting the transfer case while on the trails.
+It uses countersunk bolts to avoid hanging up on rocks and other obstacles.
+It was built so you can easily service the transfer case by dropping the center section without removing the side brackets or sub frames.

 Solid Axle Industries front differential cover and Blue Torch Fabrication rear differential cover protect the 4.88 gears installed by Hunters 4×4.